OctopusDeploy/docs/src/pages/docs/security/octopus-tentacle-communication/regenerate-certificates-with-octopus-server-and-tentacle.md

 7. Run a healthcheck, and confirm all Tentacles are healthy.

-8. Confirm on the {{Configuration,Thumbprint}} page that the new certificate is using the `sha256` algorithm.
+8. Confirm on the **Configuration ➜ Thumbprint** page that the new certificate is using the `sha256` algorithm.

 ## Configuring a Tentacle to use a new certificate {#ConfiguringATentacleToUseANewCertificate}